zekkxx/new-york-times-app/README.md

 Primary CSS Source from [Bootstrap](https://getbootstrap.com/).
 API from [The New York Times Developer Network](https://developer.nytimes.com/).
 This project utilizes jQuery and Ajax for requests.

 ## How to use this project:
+In order to use this project, you will need to have an API Key from the New York Times API.

 Variables needed from Front End Group: keywords, numArticles, yearStart, yearEnd --API team will pull from index.html input ids and values upon click of searchButton